sneakysneak/docs/pages/launch/marketplace-deployment-old.md

 ---
-title: Marketplace Deployment
+title: Marketplace Deployment-old
 sidebar: cyclr_sidebar
-permalink: marketplace-deployment
+permalink: marketplace-deployment-old
-tags: [marketplaces]
+tags: [marketplaces-old]
 ---

 To enable your users to view a Marketplace, simply present a "Connect" button or link within your application’s UI.